kostja/doc/doc/1.10/dev_guide/building_documentation.rst

 and you can contribute to Tarantool's version.

 You can:

-  * install all necessary software to build the documentation on your local machine, or
+* build the documentation in a docker container by using our pre-installed building environment, or
-  * build the documentation in a docker container by using our pre-installed building environment.
+* install all necessary software to build the documentation on your local machine.

 ===============================================================================
                           Building in a docker container
 ===============================================================================

-You need to install these packages:
+Install these packages:

 * ``docker``
 * ``git`` (optional)

-Then you need to clone ``tarantool/doc`` repository to your local directory:
+Clone ``tarantool/doc`` repository to your local directory:

 .. code-block:: console